What is Falinks Raid Boss? (Mega Concept Discussion)

 Type Weakness

-Mega Falinks is weak to:
+Mega Falinks is weak to Psychic, Flying, and Fairy-type attacks.

-- Mewtwo (Psychic attacker):
+- Mewtwo (Psychic attacker)

-- Moves: Confusion + Psystrike
+- Confusion + Psystrike

-- Moves: Air Slash + Dragon Ascent
+- Air Slash + Dragon Ascent

-- Moves: Charm + Dazzling Gleam
+- Charm + Dazzling Gleam

 - Rayquaza